swaptacular/swpt_trade/README.md

      (sharding).

-   Also, **for each worker server** one [RabbitMQ queue] must be configured on the broker instance, so that all incoming SMP messages for the creditors managed by a given worker server instance, are routed to this queue.
+   Also, **for each worker server** one [RabbitMQ queue] must be configured on the broker instance, so that all messages published on the `to_trade exchange, are routed to one of these queues (depending on the rouging key).

    **Note:** If you execute the "configure" command (see below), with the environment variable `SETUP_RABBITMQ_BINDINGS` set to `yes`, an